Monitoring resource

 Time and reading fields

 Not just one entry per day.
-The time matters — a reading taken at 7am and another at 7pm tell a different story than a single daily average.
-The actual temperature recorded, not an estimated range.
+The time matters.
+A reading taken at 7am and another at 7pm tell a different story than a single daily average.
+Record the actual temperature, not an estimated range.

 Corrective action row

 What was done when the reading was out of range.
 What happened to the food, what was adjusted, and who made the decision.
-This row is often skipped, and it's usually the one inspectors look at first.
+This row is often skipped, and it is usually the one inspectors look at first.

 Sign-off column

 Who performed the check.
 Not optional.
-Without this the record can't be traced back to an individual if it needs to be verified or queried.
+Without this the record cannot be traced back to an individual if it needs to be verified or queried.

 Context is what makes a reading useful

-A temperature of 6°C means nothing without knowing which piece of equipment it came from, when it was taken, and who took it.
-Logs that miss any of those fields are much weaker in review — not because the reading is wrong, but because the record can't be traced.
+A temperature of 6C means nothing without knowing which piece of equipment it came from, when it was taken, and who took it.
+Logs that miss any of those fields are much weaker in review, not because the reading is wrong, but because the record cannot be traced.

 The corrective action row is the most important one